Cuthbert Lucas: Military career

 Lucas was commissioned as a second lieutenant into 2nd Battalion, the Royal Berkshire Regiment, on 7 May 1898.

 He served with the battalion in South Africa during the Second Boer War from 1899 to 1902, taking part in operations in the Orange Free State from February to July 1900, in Transvaal from July to November 1900, and later in Cape Colony south of Orange River.
 He was promoted to lieutenant on 1 August 1900, while in South Africa.

 After the end of the war in June 1902, Lucas and the rest of the 2nd battalion was sent to Egypt, where they arrived on the SS Dominion in November 1902.
 He later served in the Egyptian Army and Sudan Civil Service.
+He was seconded from his regiment in order to attend the Staff College, Camberley from January 1913 onwards and was still there upon the outbreak of World War I in the summer of 1914.

-He served in World War I with the British Expeditionary Force and fought at Gallipoli in 1915 where he was promoted to command the 87th Brigade of the 29th Division.
-He led the brigade during the Battle of the Somme and into 1917 before becoming Commandant of the Machine Gun Corps Training Centre in 1918.
-He was appointed General Officer Commanding 4th Division in October 1918 during the closing stages of the War.
+He served in the war, initially with the British Expeditionary Force on the Western Front.
+Promoted to brevet major in February 1915, he later fought in the Gallipoli campaign in 1915 where he was promoted to temporary brigadier general in August and succeeded W. R. Marshall in command of the 87th Infantry Brigade of the 29th Division.
+He was promoted once again to temporary brigadier general in October and to brevet lieutenant colonel and led the brigade during the Battle of the Somme in 1916 and into 1917 before becoming commandant of the Machine Gun Corps Training Centre in 1918.
+He was promoted to temporary major general and appointed general officer commanding (GOC) of the 4th Division in October 1918, during the closing stages of the war.

 On 30 June 1919, Lucas was appointed a deputy lieutenant of Hertfordshire.
-He was made Commander of 17th Infantry Brigade in Ireland, and of Fermoy Barracks, on 30 October 1919, and on 26 June 1920, during the Irish War of Independence, he was captured by the IRA while he was fishing on the Munster Blackwater near Fermoy along with Colonels Tyrell and Danford.
+He was made Commander of 17th Infantry Brigade in Ireland, and of Fermoy Barracks, on 30 October 1919, the same date he was promoted to substantive colonel, and on 26 June 1920, during the Irish War of Independence, he was captured by the IRA while he was fishing on the Munster Blackwater near Fermoy along with Colonels Tyrell and Danford.
 After Danford was wounded during an unsuccessful attempt to escape from a moving car the same day, the volunteers freed Tyrell to attend to Danford's wounds.
 Both Colonels were subsequently taken to a military hospital at Fermoy.